- Military Life Cycle

 - Talk to professionals.
 Contact your local Military and Family Support Center or transportation office and speak to a professional who can help you manage your move.
 Each move is different, and regulations vary by service branch and location.

 - Start planning early.
 As soon as you know where you’re going, schedule the move or storage of your household goods.
 You may have up to a year to complete your transition, however, scheduling your move early will help ensure you move on the date you choose.
-Learn more about preparing for your move.
+Learn more about arranging a personal property shipment.
 For quick tips, check out this Smart Move infographic.

 - Get organized.
 Check out these pro packing tips from the Defense Personal Property Program, including creating a moving binder, making a photo inventory of your belongings and more.